 AnalyticDB for PostgreSQL provides real-time materialized views.
 Compared with standard materialized views, real-time materialized views can automatically refresh when data changes without the need to execute REFRESH statements.

-You can create a real-time materialized view based on a base table, and then create another real-time materialized view based on the previously created real-time materialized view.
+Real-time materialized views in AnalyticDB for PostgreSQL support incremental updates.
+When the base table of a real-time materialized view changes, the real-time materialized view is accordingly updated in an incremental manner.
+You can use real-time materialized views to perform data processing similar to real-time extract, transform, load (ETL) jobs.
+You can also create another real-time materialized view based on the previously created real-time materialized view.
 When the base table changes, the two real-time materialized views can be automatically updated.
-This helps build a real-time extract-transform-load (ETL) processing chain for data analysis.
+This way, you can build real-time ETL jobs to perform data analysis.

 For more information about standard materialized views, see Manage materialized views.

-If materialized views fail to be updated, no data changes are made to their base tables and an error is returned for the executed statement.
+If the materialized view fails to be updated, the base table also fails to be updated.
+No data is changed in the base table, and an error message is returned for the update statement.

-If AnalyticDB for PostgreSQL uses the default READ COMMITTED isolation level, the updates of materialized views are invisible to other transactions before the transaction is committed.
+If AnalyticDB for PostgreSQL uses the READ COMMITTED isolation level, data updates of the materialized view are invisible to other transactions before the transaction is committed.

-If the transaction is rolled back, base tables and their materialized views are also rolled back.
+If the transaction is rolled back, the base table and the materialized view are also rolled back.

 Limits